 Correcting Form 943.
 If you discover an error on a previously filed Form 943, make the correction using Form 943 for the year in which you discovered the error and attach Form 941c, Supporting Statement to Correct Information.
-For example, in October 2005, you discover that you underreported \$10,000 in social security and Medicare wages on your 2004 Form 943.
-Correct the error by showing \$1,530 (15.3% \times \$10,000) on line 8 of your 2005 Form 943 and attaching a completed Form 941c.
+For example, in October 2006, you discover that you underreported \$10,000 in social security and Medicare wages on your 2005 Form 943.
+Correct the error by showing \$1,530 (15.3% × \$10,000) on line 8 of your 2006 Form 943 and attaching a completed Form 941c.
 For details, see Line 8-Adjustment to taxes on page 3.

 Electronic payment.
 Now, more than ever before, businesses can enjoy the benefits of paying their federal taxes electronically.
-Whether you rely on a tax professional or handle your own taxes, IRS offers you convenient programs to make it easier.
+Whether you rely on a tax professional or handle your own taxes, IRS offers you convenient programs to make paying taxes easier.

 Spend less time and worry on taxes and more time running your business.
 Use Electronic Federal Tax Payment System (EFTPS) to your benefit.

-For EFTPS, visit www.eftps.gov or call EFTPS Customer Service at 1-800-555-4477.
+To learn more about EFTPS, visit www.eftps.gov or call EFTPS Customer Service at 1-800-555-4477.